By Barb Grady

 Contrary to what we’ve grown up believing, tantrums and other expressions of feelings are actually useful.
 A tantrum is like an emotional sneeze and the usual struggle of parent versus child at emotional moments does not have to take place.
 We can throw away the judgment that meltdowns are a mark against our children and ourselves.
 Then we can begin to change our perceptions and the way we handle our children’s emotional outbursts.

 If you now believe the truth that tantrums are healthy emotional releases, what is your role?
 All you need to provide is support and warm attention.
 It takes courage to listen to your child’s tantrum from beginning to end.
 It’s usually an emotional wringer for the parent who tries it.
 However, the results are thoroughly convincing.
 Your child feels heard.
 She sees that you’ve stayed with her though the worst of how she felt.
 Her mind clears, and life is OK again.
 As parents gain experience staying close through their children’s emotional storms, they find that the trip no longer feels quite so risky or grueling.
-Their child’s upsets, which once seemed to point to a serious failure, now simply signal the need for a good
+Their child’s upsets, which once seemed to point to a serious failure, now simply signal the need for a good cry, or a good tantrum.

 General Guidelines for Weathering Tantrums